 The Mouvements series reveals nuanced details in digital imaging technology.
 The images are informed by tensions in oil and water.
 The materiality of digital imaging technology, distance in viewing, and surreal representations in water forms are highlighted by minuscule film grains amplified after film scanning.
 The epistemology of water or way we come to learn and understand what water, is an ongoing endeavour.
 To then know what we are doing with technology, requires extended looking.
 The way something appears can obfuscate and reveal our relationship to the looking.
 Oil and water become elemental allegory for technocratic times.
 As Umberto Eco writes in several books on late modernity, images are read and our connections and relations are realised as a malleable surfaces.
 The natural beauty of the water is transformed by a hypnotic colour palette tied to screen technology.
 Viewing distances engage viewers in a sense of movement in stillness.

 Exhibition for Oslo Art & Fashion Festival at Vérité and afterwards at Akers Mek.
 The series is available for printing on metal, vinyl, for limited edition prints, custom facades for public art.
-The series is part of the book: Textures & Movements.
+The artwork became part of a develop of garment designs and is part of the book: Textures & Movements.